WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 #### Webinars for communities:
 [**Stations and Producers**](#Producers)<br>
+These webinars cover the importance of digital preservation, resources for getting started, and how to participate in the AAPB.
+Visit the AAPB [Contributing Content](https://americanarchive.org/help/contribute) for additional information and the [AAPB Advisory Committee](https://americanarchive.org/about-the-american-archive/advisory-committees) page for member testimonials.

 [**Scholars and Educators**](#Educators)<br>
+Gain an understanding of AAPB’s open-access digital collection and the features that make it easy to incorporate items from the collection into lectures, assignments, and curriculum.

 [**Volunteers**](#Volunteers)<br>
+Review video tutorials and presentations slides from events aimed at helping to make the content in the AAPB more searchable and accessible online.

 <a id="Producers"></a>
 ## Stations and Producers
-These webinars cover the importance of digital preservation, resources for getting started, and how to participate in the AAPB.
-Visit the AAPB [Contributing Content](https://americanarchive.org/help/contribute) for additional information and the [AAPB Advisory Committee](https://americanarchive.org/about-the-american-archive/advisory-committees) page for member testimonials.

 ### Preserving Your Station Legacy with the AAPB: Getting Started and Planning for Digitization (2018)
 <iframe src="https://www.slideshare.net/slideshow/embed_code/key/MT4r3lkiHAJpsb" width="595" height="385" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>